-Alternatively referred to as a fixed space or hard space, NBSP is short for Non-Breaking SPace and is used in programming, HTML, and word processing to create a space in a line that cannot be broken by word wrap on in the case of HTML create multiple spaces that are visible on a web page and not only in the source code.
+Alternatively referred to as a fixed space or hard space, Non-Breaking SPace (NBSP) is used in programming, and word processing to create a space in a line that cannot be broken by word wrap.
+With HTML allows you to create multiple spaces that are visible on a web page and not only in the source code.

 Creating a fixed space in a word processor and other programs

 To create a fixed or hard space in a word processor such as Microsoft Office or OpenOffice use one of the below keyboard shortcuts.

 Windows users: Ctrl + Alt + Space, Ctrl + Space or hold down Alt and press 0160 or 255 on the num pad.